cryptidtech/multikey/README.md

 ## Current Status

-This implementation of the multikey specification supports both public key and secret key cryptography keys.
+This implementation of the Multikey specification supports both public key and secret key cryptography keys.
 For public key cryptography, it supports public and secret keys for EdDSA, and ECDSA using the Nist P256, P384, and P521 curves.
 For secret key cryptography it supports ChaCha-256 keys and encryption